feature-engine/feature_engine/docs/user_guide/outliers/Winsorizer.rst

     - right tail: median + 3* MAD
     - left tail:  median - 3* MAD

-where MAD is the median absoulte deviation from the median.
+where MAD is the median absolute deviation from the median.

 percentiles or quantiles: